 Employers owe a duty of care to their workers.
 An employer should take reasonable precautions to prevent workplace accidents and injuries from taking place.
 An organisation owes a duty of care to all employees, agency workers, and self-employed contractors who use their workplace.
 Organisations also owe a duty of care to people who visit their premises, such as their clients.

 If an employer acts negligently and this causes a workplace accident, the employer could be liable for any injuries caused.
 As a result, the injured office worker or visitor may be eligible to make an office accident claim for compensation.
+However, any compensation you may receive does not come directly from your employer.
+Instead, their insurance company pays the compensation for any office accident claims.
+All employers are required to have liability insurance as per the Employers Liability (Compulsory Insurance) Act 1969.

 An office may seem like a less hazardous environment to work in than a building site or factory.
 However, it is important that offices are safe environments in which to work.
-In an office-based work environment, the following health and safety regulations should be practised.
+In an office-based work environment, the following health and safety regulations should be practiced.
 This is to safeguard workers from workplace accidents and injuries.

 The Health and Safety at Work etc. Act (HASAWA) 1974